Eating out –

-All the restaurants in Capena are a triumph of substance over style.
-Expect great, good-value food, sometimes (but not usually) with no menu, in relatively homely surroundings.
+Expect great, good-value food in the local restaurants, sometimes (but not usually) with no menu, in relatively homely surroundings.
 Some restaurants will bring a mouthwatering array of antipasti unless you stop them.
-Restaurants start serving dinner at around seven but are at their busiest at about 8.30pm.
+Restaurants start serving dinner at around seven but are at their busiest at about 9.30pm.
 Don’t be surprised to find the locals watching the football at Da Felllicino (the triple ‘l’ is intentional), aka Billy’s (with just the double ‘l’).

 There are also three shops in Capena that serve take-away pizza slices and other excellent fast food, Italian style.
 Currently the best one is Pizza e Sfizi in Via San Luca.
 Fork right at Antica Caffetteria (Bar Centrale) when walking up the hill and it is on your left.
 Here you can buy everything for a great meal at home at very low prices.
 All the restaurants serving pizza also offer a take-away service.

-Capena currently has a little explosion of home-made ice-cream and cake shops (three in total) and the temptation to sample them all is almost irresistible.
+Capena currently has a little explosion of home-made ice-cream and cake shops and the temptation to sample them all is almost irresistible.

 Undoubtedly the best value food in Capena if all you want is pizza or pasta.
 A lively, bustling atmosphere.
 Probably best to book a table or go early to beat the crowds.
 Serves a large pizza and pasta menu.
 Outside eating area in summer.